EmbySupport/Emby.Docs/Hosting-Settings.md

+---
+uid: Hosting-Settings
+title: Network (Hosting) Settings
+legacyUrl: /support/solutions/articles/44001159601-network-hosting-settings
+---

 Hosting settings allow you to configure Emby's built-in web server.
-These settings are accessed by opening the server dashboard and navigating to **Advanced** -> **Hosting**.
+These settings are accessed by opening the server dashboard and navigating to **Server** -> **Network**.

 For the purposes of this document we are defining local as within your home network, and external as outside your network away from home.

-## Http Port
+## Http Ports

 The http port settings allow you to specify both the local, system port that the server should bind to, as well as the external port that the server should use when reporting it's external url to clients.